How to Eliminate Chaos in Your Business

 You are running a clothing store.
 You would keep all the women’s sports clothing in one section.
 On one rack, you could keep the same series, starting from the smallest to the largest size, then the brightest to the darkest colors.
 You could have a code for each article of clothing, coding it in the same sequence, as it is displayed.
 A system like this will allow you to quickly find the color or size when a customer comes in.

 This quick access to the product will show you are organized and professional.
-You could have the article for the customer in seconds.
+You could have the item for the customer in seconds.

 Another advantage is that, if you are not yet computerized, you could easily recognize the articles that need to be replaced before you place an order.
 To determine if your business is organized, you should be able to find what you need without looking for it.
 This refers to physical items, as well as to electronic and conventional paperwork.